hmchen47/DataScience/Notes/p03-BayesianBasics.md

   + Bayes estimator exists for more general (convex) loss functions, such as weighted squared error loss, asymmetric loss, etc.
   + Bayes estimator expressed in close form as suitable integrals of the posterior kernel
   + advantage: obtained in a straightforward way and expressed in closed form
-  + road-block to apply in practice w/ high-dimensional integrals not an easy task in most situation
+  + road-block in practice: high-dimensional integrals not an easy task in most situation
   + solution: advent of modern computing